Want to try it for yourself?

 Everyone hears about the vulnerabilities of websites generated by malicious viruses and code, but just exactly what is malicious code, and how does it impact application users and developers?
-Let’s start from getting the definition of malicious code right.
+Let's start by getting the definition of malicious code right:

+Malicious code is defined as a piece of code or malware that can exploit common system vulnerabilities.
 Attacks may be launched through various means including viruses, worms, script attacks, backdoors, active content, and Trojan horses.
+Malware can be picked up from email attachments, untrustworthy websites, suspicious links, as well as other sources.

 Malicious code can penetrate website defenses in many forms, such as: